anywhichway/lmdb-index/README.md

 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-05-19 v0.11.0 Added an index to better support queries where the value is known but properties might be ambiguous.

+2023-05-19 v0.10.2 Fixed issues related to `indexOptions` not being passed in when database opened.

-2023-06-19 v0.10.1 Refined operator functions that are order dependent so they return `DONE` after upper bound. `db.clearAsync` and `db.clearSync` now clear indexes. `db.putSync` returning Promise.
+2023-05-19 v0.10.1 Refined operator functions that are order dependent so they return `DONE` after upper bound. `db.clearAsync` and `db.clearSync` now clear indexes. `db.putSync` returning Promise.
 Corrected v0.9.1 and v0.9.0 dates below.
 Minor modifications to index structure. `db.index` and `db.indexSync` will be deprecated prior to v1, use `db.put(null,object)` or `db.putsync(null,object)` instead..
 BREAKING CHANGE: Fulltext indexing must now be enabled with `indexOptions:{fulltext:true}` when opening a database.

-2023-06-17 v0.9.1 Removed un-necessary files from npm package.
+2023-05-17 v0.9.1 Removed un-necessary files from npm package.

 2023-06-17 v0.9.0 Added unit tests.
 Addressed issue with RegExp and select. `$echoes` now handles numbers.
 Added some performance benchmarks.